simplyequipped/pyjs8call/README.md

     ```
     pip3 install pyjs8call
     ```

+    This will also install *psutil* for cross platform process management.

 3. Launch JS8Call to configure audio and CAT interface settings.
 Launching the application and exiting normally will initilize the configuration file.